 **This post may contain affiliate links, meaning I may receive a small commission at no additional cost to you for products you purchase via this website.
 For more information click here.**

 How Does Gratitude Make You Happier?

 The more you are grateful for what you have, the more you will have things to be grateful for.
 When you focus on the good, you manifest more good.
-It’s a universal law- The Law of Attraction.
-Focusing on things that make you happy, (rather than things you don’t like) also increase feelings of happiness.
+It’s a universal law- The Law of Attraction. focusing on things that make you happy, (rather than things you don’t like) also increases feelings of happiness.
 Regularly feeling grateful and seeing the good helps improve your life.